hardikjhalani263/Big-Bazaar---sql-project-/README.md

 GROUP BY Item_Type
 ORDER BY total_sales DESC;
 ```

+result

+This query shows how much each item category contributes to the company’s total sales.
+It helps the business identify which product types drive revenue, prioritize high-impact categories, and decide where to focus marketing, inventory, and shelf space for maximum profit.

 ## 6 .
 Records where Item_Visibility > average visibility
 ```mysql
 SELECT *